dolph/recipes/asian-ish-ribs.md

 Smoke the ribs for 2 hours at 275 F.

-- 1 rack country style pork ribs, trimmed, separated into 3 sections
+- 1 rack **country style pork ribs**, trimmed, separated into 3 sections

 Preheat the oven to 250 F.